antpearson/Mixd-CSS-Framework/README.md

 ### Pre-Processing

-You should code [Sass](http://sass-lang.com/) using the `.scss` files in the `/assets/sass` folder, and then compile to CSS.
+You should code CSS via [Sass](http://sass-lang.com/) using the `.scss` files in the `/assets/sass` folder, and then compile to CSS.
 We recommend [CodeKit](http://incident57.com/codekit/) as a compiler for Mac.
 CSS will be minified upon launch.

 ###